+Here, $L_i$ and $\Theta_i$ represent loss and parameters for $i^{th}$ task.
+Equation~\ref{eq:MTL} exclusively demonstrates the scenario of hard parameter sharing.
+The method for integrating the losses in this equation involves the straightforward approach of computing the total sum of the individual losses.
+Numerous other methodologies exist for merging losses in MTL.
+These include, but are not limited to, the incorporation of a weighted sum of losses that accounts for task significance, the utilization of uncertainty-based weighting of losses, and the implementation of gradient normalization.
+Further details on these techniques can be found in reference \cite{vandenhende2021multi}.

-As discussed in section \ref{negative_transfer}, in multi-task arrangement despite the tasks being related negative transfer can exist.
-It depends on the information sharing between the tasks and can be controlled by better \ac{MTL} architecture designs and task relationship learning.
-In recent years there has been significant research on creating shared architectures for \ac{MTL}, the article \cite{crawshaw2020multitask} gives a survey of common deep \ac{MTL} architectures used in the computer vision, natural language processing, reinforcement learning, etc. The deep \ac{MTL} architectures can be divided into two types of modules \cite{GoodBengCour16}: \begin{description} \item[\textbf{Generic modules}] these are shared across all tasks and the parameters are benefited from data of all tasks (correspond to $\Theta_g = \bigcap_{i}\Theta_i$); \item[\textbf{Task-specific modules}] these are dedicated modules for each task and the parameters are benefited from the instances of the particular task (corresponds to $\Theta_i - \Theta_g$). \end{description}
+As discussed in section \ref{negative_transfer}, in a multi-task setting, despite the tasks being related, negative transfer can exist.
+This depends on the information sharing between the tasks and can be controlled by better \ac{MTL} architecture designs and task relationship learning.
+In recent years, there has been significant research on creating shared architectures for \ac{MTL}. \cite{Crawshaw2020} surveyed common deep \ac{MTL} architectures used in computer vision, natural language processing, reinforcement learning, etc. Deep \ac{MTL} architectures can be divided into two types of modules \cite{GoodBengCour16}: \begin{itemize} \item[] \textbf{Generic modules:} These are shared across all tasks, and the parameters benefit from the data of all tasks (corresponding to $\Theta_g = \bigcap_{i}\Theta_i$); \item[] \textbf{Task-specific modules:} These are dedicated modules for each task, and the parameters benefit from the instances of the particular task (corresponding to $\Theta_i - \Theta_g$). \end{itemize}